 05 Nov 5 Questions About Winterizing Your Home

 Are you tired of rising utility costs every winter?
 Well, there are a variety of things a homeowner can do to help reduce their winter expenses.
-Frequently, these actions are called winterizing or weatherizing your home.
+Frequently, these actions are called weatherizing or winterizing your home.
 If this sounds complicated, then rest assured, there are some frequently asked questions about the process.
-We hope the following helps enlighten homeowners about winterization and demonstrates the items that require professional assistance from DIY basics.
+We hope the following helps enlighten homeowners about winterization and explains the DIY basics from professional assistance.

 What is weatherization?